YottaDB/YDBDoc/MessageRecovery/errors.rst

 NOTGBL, Expected a global variable name starting with an up-arrow (^): xxxx

-Run Time/MUPIP Error: This indicates that the VIEW argument expression for tracing specifies xxxx which is not a valid global name.
+Run Time/MUPIP Error: This indicates that the VIEW argument expression for tracing specifies xxxx, which is not a valid global name.
 In case of MUPIP error, it indicates that LOAD aborted because it encountered xxxx in its input stream, which is not a valid global name.

 Action: Correct the argument of the VIEW command to point to a valid global name.
 For MUPIP error, refer to the topic MUPIP LOAD Errors in the `About This Manual section of this manual <https://docs.yottadb.com/MessageRecovery/about.html>`_.